 Offenses under 26 U.S.C. § 7206 (1) and (2) can be punished by up to three years in prison or five years of probation (you can also have a split sentence of some prison time and some probation time), and a fine of up to $100,000 (or $500,000 for a company), plus the costs to the Government for prosecuting the crime.

-If you have tried to save yourself a few bucks cheating on your taxes – let’s call it what it is – as many people do, and you’ve had the “misfortune” to have the IRS get wind of it, give me a call and we’ll work out a plan to keep you out of jail and get you back on the straight and narrow path that, for a short time, you veered from.
+If you have tried to save yourself a few bucks cheating on your taxes – let’s call it what it is – as many people do, and you’ve had the “misfortune” to have the IRS get wind of it, give me a call.
+We’ll work out a plan to keep you out of jail and get you back on the straight and narrow path that, for a short time, you veered from.